Arc0687/Discord-Token-Generator/README.md

 The best token generator available.

 # USEAGE
-1.Download the TokenGen.py/n
-2.Open with Python
+1.Download the TokenGen.py and then Open with Python

 # Requirements
 1. Windows 10+